waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HM Move Permanence:** HM moves cannot be forgotten through normal means.
 - **Multi-Press Dialogue:** Some NPC dialogues require pressing 'A' multiple times to advance all text.
 - **Phone List Limit:** The phone list can become full, preventing you from adding new contacts.
-- **`stun_npc` Tool:** This tool freezes an NPC's movement, preventing them from moving.
+- **`stun_npc` Tool:** This tool freezes an NPC's movement.
 It does NOT make the NPC traversable; you must still navigate around them.
-The stun effect appears to wear off after a map transition or a certain number of turns.
 - **Evolution via Trade:** MACHOKE, KADABRA, HAUNTER, and GRAVELER evolve only by being traded.
 - **`path_plan` vs `autopress_buttons`:** `path_plan` is for coordinate-based overworld movement. `autopress_buttons` is for menu-based button string execution.
 Confusing them leads to critical tool failures.